White blank background with no visible objects or figures.

 • Anne Berner

 ”In an increasingly multipolar world, the need for Nordic collaboration has never been more urgent.
-Fostering a unified Nordic ecosystem—spanning entrepreneurship, innovation, and shared values—can serve as a vital strategy for resilience and influence.
-By deepening economic ties and leveraging collective strengths, the Nordic countries can not only boost their global competitiveness but also assert a stronger political and moral leadership in Europe and beyond. ”
+Fostering unified Nordic ecosystems in various domains, as Aurora does, can serve as a vital strategy for resilience and influence.
+By deepening ties and leveraging collective strengths, the Nordic countries can not only boost their global competitiveness but also assert a stronger political and moral leadership in Europe and beyond. ”

 – Former Minister, Business Executive & Board Professional